In the early 18th century, mushrooms were mushrooms. Some were tasty, some were nasty and some would kill you, but they were all mushrooms.

 Perhaps Linnaeus was well suited to defining a new naming convention as he lived in a time and place where people had to do as much for themselves.
 His father, Nils, would have traditionally called himself "son of Ingemar" but enrollment at a university required a surname.
 The ambitious young naturalist chose "lind" after the linden tree.
 Years later, after Carl had become famous, he happily upgraded his own name to Carl von Linné.

 As a young man, Linnaeus traveled through Lapland.
 By some accounts, he exaggerated the distance traveled there, and despite only having spent a few weeks among Scandinavia's Sami people, he nevertheless dressed in the Sami costume, complete with drum, when visiting big cities.
-But he still made careful observations not just of the geography and natural settings, but also the customs of the locals, and his thorough reports were appreciated by the Swedish Parliament.
+(Before he could afford the Sami costume and drum, he got by with little more than rags and paper-soled shoes, having been dispatched to college with meager funds.)
+Still, he made careful observations not just of the geography and natural settings, but also the customs of the locals, and his thorough reports were appreciated by the Swedish Parliament.
 While in his twenties, Linnaeus traveled to Holland and earned a medical degree — and published several books.
 Still a young man, he returned to Sweden and settled down in marriage, eventually taking a position at Uppsala University.
 His traveling days ended with his youth; after that, his students did the traveling.
 Linnaeus devoted himself to nomenclature, adopting the motto "God created, Linnaeus organized."
 The frontispiece of the 1860 edition of his Systema Naturae featured the naturalist as Adam himself, naming all the plants and animals.

 Although naturalists had struggled for some time with how to best classify species, Linnaeus successfully introduced the system of classifying organisms, a system that now includes kingdom, phylum, class, order, family, genus and species.
 The genus and species name for any particular organism became its scientific name in this new framework of binomial nomenclature.
 He also adopted (but didn't originate) the practice of associating a species with a type specimen, the example by which the species is identified.
 His own method for determining plant species was to start with a specimen from a garden, herbarium sheet (dried plant mounted on paper) or illustration and describe it fully.
 After that, he collected additional specimens that represented the species.
 Next, he discarded the "deviants" to determine the "constant" characters.